 Newly Revised govern the Planning Commission in all cases to which they are applicable.
-The Planning Commission may adopt special rules of order consistent with this Title, such as some or all of the procedures in Robert's Rules applicable to small boards. - (2) Quorum.
+The Planning Commission may adopt [special rules of order] [(bylaws)] consistent with this Title, such as some or all of the procedures in Robert's Rules applicable to small boards. - (2) Quorum.
 A quorum consists of a majority of the current membership of the Planning Commission. - (3) Voting.
 Pursuant to RCW 42.30, the Open Public Meetings Act, all votes must be public, not secret, and not by ballot. - (4) Staff Participation.
-County staff members are authorized to raise points of order and interject points of information.
+[When recognized by the chair.]
+County staff members are authorized to raise points of order and [interject] points of information.